Know Your Network is Secure & Prove it

-So while a VA will inform you on “how vulnerable you are” a penetration test will inform you as to whether those vulnerabilities can be exploited and if so what the impact is to your organization.
+So, while a VA will inform you on “how vulnerable you are,” a penetration test will inform you as to whether those vulnerabilities can be exploited and, if so, what the impact could be to your organization.

 How can I tell a good Network Penetration Test from a bad one?

 You really can’t, just as you can’t really tell if a colonoscopy was a good one.
 The best way to ensure you have a “good” penetration test is to verify that the vendor has an independent attestation regarding the quality of their methodology and the individuals doing the testing (e.g., CREST certification).